MEJillFarley/nosql-challenge/README.md

 # nosql-challenge
-Module 12
+****Module 12
+I had issues pushing the json resource folder into the repository due to size.

 ![My_Image](FSA-Logo-v4.jpg)

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

-Use NoSQL_setup_starter.ipynb for this section of the challenge.
+Used NoSQL_setup_starter.ipynb for this section of the challenge.

 Import the data provided in the establishments.json file from your Terminal.
 Name the database uk_food and the collection establishments.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.